dosadczuk/go-pdftohtml/README.md

 # go-pdftohtml

-Package pdftohtml is a wrapper around Xpdf command line tool `pdftohtml`.
+Package pdftohtml is a wrapper for Xpdf command line tool `pdftohtml`.

 What is `pdftohtml`?